ray-project/ray/doc/source/cluster/config.rst

 Configuring your Cluster
 ========================

+.. tip:: Before you continue, be sure to have read :ref:`cluster-cloud`.

 To launch a cluster, you must first create a *cluster configuration file*, which specifies some important details about the cluster.

 At a minimum, we need to specify: